OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression/README.md

 ***Make sure `R studio` is not currently running and close it if it is.***
 ***If you are not able to automatically set your working directory (for example, if you do not have access to `this.path`), manually set the variable `manualwd = 1` in `Response_node_call_iter_log-regV.R` and  `Data_node_call_log-regV.R`.***

 In the following procedure, `k` represents the number of the local node.
-In the Datafiles, Node 1 is automatically associated with the response-node.
+In the Datafiles, Node 1 must be associated with the response-node.

 Initialization: